nyu-ossd-s20/project-evaluation/GNOME_accessibility_toolkit_evaluation.md

 1. Are there instructions for how to download, build, and install?
 How easy is it to find them?
 Do they seem easy (relatively speaking) to follow? <br>
+The process for setting up the environment:
+	1. Clone or download the source code.
+	2. Install meson and ninja.
+These are both build systems.
+	3. Call $ meson build
+    		$ ninja -C build
+    		$ ninja -C build install

 1. Does the project depend on external additional software modules such as database,  graphics, web development, or other libraries?
 If so, are there clear instructions on how to install those? <br>
+You have to have meson and ninja installed.
+You also have to have python and pip installed in order to install meson.
+I needed to install gobject-introspection and libgtk2.0-dev as well on ubuntu.

 1. Is the code easy to understand?
 Browse some source code files and make a judgment based on your random sample. <br>
+After looking through the source code, I have a better understanding of how it is all put together.
+However, I don't have much experience with programming in

 1. Is this a big project?
 If you can, find out about how many lines of code are in it, perhaps on [OpenHub](https://www.openhub.net/). <br>